Estimate Time7 min

 1. Lower your essential bills.

-Think of how you and your family could potentially consume less energy to save on your electric bill, gas bill, and water bill.
-For example, you could install low-flow taps, keep your house a little cooler in the winter and warmer in the summer, and unplug appliances when you're not using them.
+Think of how you and your family could potentially consume less energy to save on your electric bill and gas bill.
+For example, you could keep your house a little cooler in the winter and warmer in the summer and unplug appliances when you're not using them.
 You also might be able to cut costs by switching to a phone plan with less mobile data, bundling services such as phone and internet, or choosing a family plan for phone service.

 2. Trim nonessential costs.